 Ingredients

-- 8 oz Cream cheese Full fat
+- 8 oz Cream cheese Full fat, Cold, Please use Philadelphia brand and avoid generic brands

-- 4 cups Powdered sugar
+- 4 cups Powdered sugar Preferably sifted

-- ¼ cup Cornstarch
+- ¼ cup Cornstarch For stability

-- 1 tablespoon Meringue powder (for stability)
+- 1 tablespoon Meringue powder For stability

 Instructions